AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 ```

 ## Absolute vs relative path
-There are two ways to specify the path of the file we want to do something to: the absolute path and the relative path.
+There are two ways to specify the path (address) of the file we want to do something to: the absolute path and the relative path.

 * An **absolute path** is an address that starts from an explicitly specified location: either the "root" `/` or the "home" `~/` location.
-(Note: When using the "root" as the start of the absolute path, it is referred to as the "full path".)
 * A **relative path** is an address that starts from wherever you are currently sitting.

 For example, let's look again at the `head` command we ran above: